nortikin/sverchok/docs/Unit_01/lesson_01.rst

 Using the same Simple Topology Node we will instead pass a polygon to the Viewer Draw, the Viewer Draw is able to infer how to draw edges from the Polygon information.

 - Disconnect the ``Edges`` socket from the ``Viewer Draw`` (you don't have to clear the Edges field)
-- In *Simple Topology* node and fill the Faces field with the indices that describe the Face.
-We'll go for a shorthand: ``[0,1,2,3]``.
+- In *Simple Topology* node fill the Faces field with the shorthand: ``0,1,2,3``.
+This means "i want a face described by these vertex indices".
 - Connect the output of the ``Faces`` socket to the ``Faces`` input on Viewer Draw.
 You should now see the following:

 |first_face|